 Neale was appointed as Minister of State at the Department of Enterprise, Trade and Employment with special responsibility for Employment Affairs and Retail Business and the Department of Social Protection, in January 2023.

-Neale was elected as a TD for Dublin Rathdown in the recent General Election.
-He was previously elected to Seanad Éireann in April 2016, on the Labour Panel.
-He is the Fine Gael Spokesperson on European Affairs in the Seanad.
+He was elected as a TD for Dublin Rathdown in the 2020 General Election.
+He was previously elected to Seanad Éireann in April 2016, on the Labour Panel, where he was the Fine Gael Spokesperson on European Affairs in the Seanad.

 Prior to this Neale served for seven years on Dún Laoghaire Rathdown County Council.
 First elected to the Council in 2009, Neale was re-elected in 2014 on the first count.